 PLM Software Taking Cues from Industry-Specific Requirements

 Siemens reports that the company is working with appliance manufacturing client, BSH Hausgeräte GmbH, to understand the special requirements of the home appliance product lifecycle process.
 The companies issued a joint news release in which they expressed a shared vision of Industry 4.0, the IIoT, and Digital Transformation.
 The European appliance manufacturer says that today’s challenges demand a new approach toward product development and production process.
 The company is cooperating with Siemens with the hope of inspiring PLM solutions that are specific to the needs of home appliance manufacturers.
 Read the Siemens news release now.

 Another Supply Chain Management Acquisition on the Horizon

 Oracle recently announced an agreement to acquire LOGFIRE, a Cloud warehouse management solutions vendor.
 Oracle Supply Chain Management (SCM) Cloud offers a broad suite of applications for supply chain organizations to modernize supply chain processes.
 The addition of LOGFIRE would complement the logistics functionality of the Oracle SCM Cloud by adding warehouse management capabilities.
 See what Oracle wrote about the acquisition.

-Tags: Industrial Internet of Things (IIoT), Industrial Transformation / Digital Transformation, Manufacturing Operations Management (MOM), Product Lifecycle Management (PLM), Supply Chain Management (SCM), Enterprise Quality Management System (EQMS)
+Categories: Industrial Internet of Things (IIoT), Industrial Transformation / Digital Transformation, Manufacturing Operations Management (MOM), Product Lifecycle Management (PLM), Supply Chain Management (SCM), Enterprise Quality Management System (EQMS)